NishantPrabhu/nishantprabhu.github.io/_posts/2020-08-05-basic-of-neural-networks.md

     <img src="https://i.imgur.com/Y9kWahE.png" alt="tanh" with="500"/>
 </p>

 The function generating tanh activation is shown below.
-It can also be represented using the sigmoid function, which is shown after.
+It can also be represented using the sigmoid function, as shown.

 $$
 \tanh(a)=\frac{1-e^{-2a}}{1+e^{-2a}}=\frac{1}{1+e^{-2a}}-\left(1-\frac{1}{1+e^{-2a}}\right)=2\cdot\sigma(2a)-1